One in three engineers, on maintenance.

 While most stale flags won't cause catastrophic failures, they all add up:

-Every new feature must navigate around existing flag logic, even if that logic is obsolete
+Every new feature must navigate around existing flag logic, even if that logic is obsolete.

-New team members must understand historical flag decisions, often without proper documentation
+New team members must understand historical flag decisions, often without proper documentation.

-Each flag doubles the number of states to test; 10 flags means 1,024 potential combinations
+Each flag doubles the number of states to test; 10 flags means 1,024 potential combinations.

-When issues arise, teams must determine which flag states are active and how they interact
+When issues arise, teams must determine which flag states are active and how they interact.

 Robert C. Martin, in his influential book Clean Code, observed that the ratio of time spent reading code versus writing code is well over 10 to 1.
 Developers are constantly reading old code as part of the effort to write new code.

-Every stale flag is cognitive load that serves no purpose.
-It's complexity without value—the definition of technical debt.
+Anything that makes code harder to read has an outsized impact on productivity.
+Every stale flag is cognitive load that serves no purpose: complexity without value, which is the definition of technical debt.

-Gain Visibility
+Gain visibility

 You can't manage what you can't see.
 Start by understanding how many flags exist, their ages, and their rollout states.

-Assign Ownership
+Assign ownership

 Every flag should have a clear owner responsible for its lifecycle from creation to removal.